thanks4opensource/tri2b-quad4me/README.md

 Due to the wired-AND logic, if **any** node places a "0" bit (lowers the data line), the line will go low regardless of if and how many other nodes are placing "1" bits (logic high, i.e. high-impedance on an open-drain port) at that instant.

-Each node compares the DATA line level (zero or one) to its own current arbitration bit, and if its bit is "1" and the line is "0", drops out of arbitration (loses).
+Each node compares the current DATA line value (zero or one) to its own current arbitration bit, and if its bit is "1" and the line is "0", drops out of arbitration (loses).
 For all subsequent bits it places a "1" on the line, as do all non-competing nodes from the beginning MSB.

 In this way the node with the lowest arbitration number (lowest number == highest priority) -- the one which has never had a "1" overridden by a "0" --  wins.
 (Non-competing nodes will always lose by this logic.)